ysharplanguage/FastJsonParser/README.md

 Still, feel free to fork/bugfix/augment/improve at your own will.

 I do think there is still room for raw performance improvement.
-In fact, I am not quite done experimenting my ideas in that respect, and will try to continue doing so on this repository.
+In fact, I am not quite done experimenting with my ideas in that respect, and will try to continue doing so on this repository.

 Of course, I welcome your informed input and feedback.